 The Flash Charger still gets the job done

-Bontrager’s TLR Flash Charger was the first tubeless-specific floor pump.
+Bontrager’s TLR Flash Charger was the first and best tubeless-specific floor pumps.
 Like the JoeBlow Booster, it’s essentially two systems in one with a regular floor pump and a secondary oversized chamber on the side.

 To charge this chamber you simply flick the red lever down and start pumping.
+It’s intuitive and easy to operate.
 Once the needle reaches the red zone (around 160psi) you pull the lever back up and a big blast of air is released into the tyre.

 It took slightly more strokes to reach 160psi than the Topeak, but it had no problem seating every tyre we tried it on.
 Depending on the tyre size (and volume) the Flash Charger inflated the tyre to around 28-29psi, but it’s easy to carry on pumping for a short while to top it up and ensure the beads are seated correctly.
 There’s also a bleed valve on the front of the pump to drop the pressure down again if you’ve gone too high.

 The Auto-Select head on the Flash Charger works for both Presta and Schrader valves, and is locked in place using a lever, although it did stick slightly during the charging process and often needed a wiggle to release from the valve.